solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # PHP Language Support

-This document demonstrates how to manipulate data in an Azure Database for MySQL Flexible Server instance and query it using PHP and the *MySQLi* library, which is provided with PHP.
+This section demonstrates how to manipulate data in an Azure Database for MySQL Flexible Server instance and query it using PHP and the *MySQLi* library, which is provided with PHP.